-Black Career Women's Network (BCWN) is a national career development organization dedicated to fostering the professional growth of African-American Women.
+Black Career Women's Network (BCWN) is a national organization dedicated to fostering the professional development of African-American Women.

 Our purpose is to be a supportive element no matter what stage of your career, bridging the gap of support in the professional development, mentor access and leadership training by providing career tools, resources, and a strong network to help you strategically manage your career, navigate the workplace and thrive professionally.

 -Whether you are in an entry-level or c-suite position, an entrepreneur or a celebrity, all of us are Black Career Women.

 -Career Empowerment begins when you gain clarity of who you are professionally and believing in the value of your worth.

 -Changing the perceptions and stereotypes of how Black Women are perceived in and out of the workplace.

 -Pulling back the layers of fear and negative self-beliefs to build confidence so you can define your own career path.

 -Talking about challenging workplace issues that can delay you from reaching your full potential.

 Center Talent for Innovation - Black Women: Ready to Lead Report